VelkoTgr6/SoftUni-Journey/README.md

 ## Notes

-- Folder names match the original SoftUni course organization.
+- Some folders keep the original SoftUni course naming, while others can be normalized for consistency.
 - Some directories contain multiple attempts or variations of tasks.
 - This is a learning-focused repository, so solutions may prioritize clarity over optimization in early modules.